nickajeglin/Eurorack-pcbs/README.md

 Tested working 2019-02

-Required kludges: I'm 90% sure that the pot leads are reversed on the offset control.
-I haven't had a chance to check yet though (2019-02-27).
-Update incoming.
-I'm also pretty sure that the screw holes on the faceplate are in a nonstandard spot, I'll double check this when I make the next one.
+Required kludges: The screw holes on the drill template are in a nonstandard spot.
+Adjust accordingly if you care

 Notes: This one is super easy and goes together in less than an hour.
 It's a 2 board pannelized design.
 Make sure your PCB fab house can handle internal slots for the switch footprint and pannelization. (oshpark and aisler did it without issue.)
 I may revise this to a one board design in the future to reduce PCB costs.